Dan Vitale (comedian): Career

-Despite his outburst, Michaels allowed him to audition for another show, as according to Vitale he "kind of dug it", and auditioned the pilot episode for another one of his shows, Big Shots in America, which he passed and starred in along side Joe Mantegna.
+Despite his outburst, Michaels allowed him to audition for another show, as according to Vitale he "kind of dug it", and auditioned the pilot episode for another one of his shows, Big Shots in America, which he passed and starred in alongside Joe Mantegna.
 Big Shots in America was never given a series however Lorne let Vitale audition for Saturday Night Live in 1985, and was brought on the show for its eleventh season.

 Vitale was first brought on for an episode taped live on November 23, 1985, and then his second and last appearance on February 8, 1986.
 He was fired in early 1986 due to his drug and alcohol abuse.

-Following his firing from SNL, Vitale found work as an uncredited extra in films and shows including Anger Management and Malibu’s Most Wanted and in 2006 starred in a one-man show, Live from Rehab, It's Dan Vitale.
+Following his firing from SNL, Vitale found work as an uncredited extra in films and shows including Anger Management and Malibu's Most Wanted and in 2006 starred in a one-man show, Live from Rehab, It's Dan Vitale.